diyaradj/Data-analysis-projects/Analysis of COVID-19 data.md

 In this project I analyze data about COVID-19 from Our World in Data website using SQL quaries.
 This dataset contains 6 tables about new cases of COVID-19, demography in countries, new admissions to hospitals, locations included in the dataset, tests conducted, vaccinations.
-All tables are connected using variables: iso_code and date.
+All tables are connected through variables: iso_code and date.
 ##### Cleaning the data
 First, I clean the data: checking for duplicates in the data, for example, in Regions table.
 > ###### Query